Georgetown Law

 Governor's Annual Messages

-McKinney's Session Law News of New York (in print at Library of Congress).
-Consult Libr. of Congress' policies prior to visiting.
+In print: McKinney's Session Law News of New York, at Library of Congress.

-McKinney's Session Laws of New York (in print at Library of Congress).
-Consult Libr. of Congress' policies prior to visiting.
+In print: McKinney's Session Laws of New York, at Library of Congress.

-New York Consolidated Law Service Session Laws (in print, State 1st Floor KFN5030 1976 .A23, currently updated in Law Library)
+In print: New York Consolidated Law Service Session Laws: Law Library Call Number: State 1st Floor KFN5030 1976 .A23, currently updated at Law Library.

 Governor's website